Hyperloop One, DP World Sign Agreement To Pursue A Hyperloop Route In Dubai

 By redirecting cargo to a new inland hub, DP World can free up space at Jebel Ali for profitable use.
 DP World could even use a submerged floating Hyperloop adjacent to its giant new Terminal 4 built on a man-made island.

 “By having a system where a box can be taken off a ship and dropped into the tube or pod, we are moving activity that would otherwise be on the island terminal as well as reducing the size of the terminal you need to build,” said Peter Diamandis, CEO, XPrize Foundation/Founding Board Member, Hyperloop One.

 In addition to the Dubai agreement, Hyperloop One now has feasibility studies underway in Russia, Finland and Sweden, Switzerland and the Port of Los Angeles and Long Beach.
-For more information about Hyperloop One Hyperloop One, please visit www.hyperloop-one.com.
+For more information, please visit www.hyperloop-one.com.